PERSEUS: Perception with Semantic Endoscopic Understanding and SLAM

-Simultaneous Localization and Mapping (SLAM) algorithms offer a good alternative to SfM, allowing real-time reconstructions and camera pose estimations.
-In this study, we combine the real-time 3D reconstructions from the SLAM algorithm with semantic information acquired from a segmentation model.
-This allows fast and accurate scene understanding, enabling downstream tasks such as automated tumor resections or retractions.

-To the best of our knowledge, this study is the first to use real-time 3D reconstruction methods for this clinical problem.
-In addition, this is the first study to combine semantic information from segmentation and real-time reconstructions to create segmented 3D point clouds for endoscopic applications.
+In this study, we combine the real-time 3D reconstructions with semantic target information acquired from a deep learning model.
+This allows fast and accurate scene understanding in endoscopic surgeries, enabling downstream tasks such as surgical automation.
+To the best of our knowledge, this study is the first to use real-time SLAM methods for CAO and BPH, creating new possibilities for surgical approaches.